mkrdip/related-posts-widget/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
 To do an automatic install of Related Posts Widget, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Related Posts Widget” and click Search Plugins.
+In the search field type “Same Category Posts” and click Search Plugins.
 Once you’ve found plugin, you can install it by simply clicking “Install Now”.
 Then, go to plugins page of WordPress admin activate the plugin.
 Now, goto the Widgets page of the Appearance section and configure the Related Posts widget.

 = Manual installation =